upper/db/README.md

 ```

 `db.Collection.FindAll()` will accept different structures in no special order,
-in the above example we are passing a `db.Cond{}` type, that's a condition,
+in the above example we passed a `db.Cond{}` type, that's a condition, you could
-you could also use `db.And{}`, `db.Or{}`, `db.Limit(n)`, `db.Offset(n)`, etc.
+also use other statemets such as `db.And{}`, `db.Or{}`, `db.Limit(n)`,
-each one of them having different meanings.
+`db.Offset(n)`, etc. to customize your query.

 While this level of abstraction would not be able to represent a complex query
-or to use any database-specific features it's fairly convenient for doing the
+or to use any database-specific features it's fairly convenient for doing most
+of the operations you would do with a database, and if you ever need to do more
-simple CRUD stuff, and regarding more advanced queries, the underlying driver
-could always be retrieved as a `*sql.DB` or a `*mgo.Session` so you can still
+advanced queries, the underlying driver could always be retrieved as a `*sql.DB`
-be able to use any database-pro spells.
+or a `*mgo.Session` so you can still be able to use any database-specific
+pro spells.

 ### Iterating over results

 Fetching all rows may be not so adequate for processing large datasets, in that
-case we can use `db.Collection.Query()` instead of `db.Collection.FindAll()` and
+case we could use `db.Collection.Query()` instead of `db.Collection.FindAll()`
-then iterate over the results.
+and then iterate over the results.

 ```go
 // Makes a query and stores the result.